IPGP/rinexmod/README.md

 RinexMod is a tool to batch modify the headers of GNSS data files in RINEX format and rename them correctly.
 It supports Hatanaka-compressed and non-compressed files, RINEX versions 2 and 3, and short and long naming conventions.
-It is developed in python3, and can be run from the command line or directly in API mode by calling a python function.
+It is developed in Python 3, and can be run from the command line or directly in API mode by calling a python function.
-The required input metadata can come from a sitelogs file, or be manually entered as arguments to the command line or the called function.
+The required input metadata can come from a sitelog file, or be manually entered as arguments to the command line or the called function.
 It is available under the GNU license on the following GitHub repository: https://github.com/IPGP/rinexmod

 v2 - 2023-05-15 - Pierre Sakic - sakic@ipgp.fr
 v1 - 2022-02-07 - Félix Léger  - leger@ipgp.fr

-Last version: v2.2.1 - 2024-01-13
+Last version: v3.0.0 - 2024-03-xx

 ## Tools overview

 This project is composed of 3 programs:

 * `rinexmod.py` takes a list of RINEX Hatanaka compressed files (.d.Z or .d.gz or .rnx.gz),
 loops the rinex files list to modify the file's headers.
-It then write them back to Hatanaka compressed format in an output folder.
+It then writes them back to Hatanaka compressed format in an output folder.
 It also permits to rename the files, changing the four first characters of the file name with another station code.
 It can write those files with the long name naming convention with the --longname option.